The Science

 Research Timeline

-Dr. Peterson develops the foundational investor personality framework through clinical psychiatry practice and investor coaching.
+The foundational investor personality framework is developed through clinical psychiatry practice, Stanford neuroeconomics research, and investor coaching.
 First large-scale testing begins.

 2007